Latest Update June 02, 2026:

 Not all packaging types need testing at the same time.
 Food-contact packaging that touches food is subject to the PFAS ban immediately upon entry into force.
 This includes flexible wraps, thermoformed trays, pouches, bag liners, cups, bowls, plates, utensils, and closures.

-Secondary packaging, transit packaging, and non-food-contact materials are exempt from the PFAS ban.
-They remain subject only to the heavy metals limits, which many companies have already addressed through their existing testing programs.
+Secondary packaging, transit packaging, and non-food-contact materials are generally not in scope of the PFAS ban and remain subject only to the heavy metals limits, which many companies have already addressed through existing testing programs.
+Note the caveat from above: where the primary packaging does not act as a sufficient functional barrier, secondary packaging can become part of the food-contact system in practice and should be evaluated accordingly.

 What a Compliant PFAS Test Report Looks Like